4intelligence/pyfaas/README.md

 If everything went fine you should see the following message:

+"HTTP 200:

-"Request successfully received!
+Request successfully received!

-Results will be sent to user@domain.com"
+Results will soon be available in your Projects module"